Pattern Matching - C# Guide

 [!code-csharpSwitch Type Pattern]

-statement uses familiar syntax to developers
+The pattern matching switch statement uses familiar syntax to developers

-who have used the traditional C-style switch
+who have used the traditional C-style switch statement.
+Each case is evaluated

 and the code beneath the condition that matches the input variable is